martindbp/merkl/README.md

    @task(outs=lambda input_value, k: k)
    def my_clustering_function(input_value, k=3)
    ```
-   Note that the input arguments may contain placeholders for upstream calcalations that cannot be accessed.
+   Note that the input arguments may contain futures for upstream calcalations that cannot be accessed.

 The `task` decorator also takes these optional arguments: